project-unisonOS/unison-experience-renderer/README.md

 - Consumes capability manifest from orchestrator.
 - Reads wakeword/profile data from `unison-context`.
 - Exposed through devstack and consumed by `unison-agent-vdi` or browser clients.
+- For touch/gesture, card selections on the dashboard are forwarded as `gesture.select` events to `unison-intent-graph`.

 ## Docs